Skip to content

 College Crest

-Thank you for your application to Trinity College.
-Below you will find the information you need for the next stages in the application process.
+Welcome to the Applicants 2025-6 web page!
 This page will be your main source of information until the end of January.
 It is essentially the Admissions Office notice board.
-Please read this information carefully as you will not receive a further notice of anything you are required to do.
+Please read it carefully as you will not receive a further notice of anything you are required to do.
 It is crucial that you submit all the documentation required by the deadlines.

 Information for applicants selected for interview in Cambridge in December